-66. The Working Group set up by the Planning Commission for the Railways' Sixth Plan had assessed a needbased requirement of about 11,000 coaches for the period upto 1982-83 but the existing capacity with the Railways' Production Units and Workshops and other coach building organisations in the country is only of the order of 7,000 coaches.
-I have, therefore, ordered a survey, to study the matter in depth and prepare a project report, for establishing a new coach factory under the auspices of the Indian Railways.
-This survey has been included in the Budget for 1979-80.
+66. The Working Group set up by the Planning Commission for the Rail-Sixth Plan had assessed need-based requirement of about 11.000 coaches for the period upto 1982-83 but the existing capacity with the Railways' Production Units and Workshops and other coach building organisations in the country is only of the order of 7,000 coaches.
+I have, therefore, ordered a survey, to study the matter in depth and prepare a project report, for establishing a new coach factory under the auspices of Indian Railways.
+This survey been included in the Budget for 1979-80.